On this list lovers of his writing will find some of his best quotes. Some come from his interviews, others from his books, especially The Book Thief.

 Who has the biggest impact on Liesel?

-Almost all the major characters had an impact on Liesel, the protagonist of The Book Thief.
+Almost all the major characters had an impact on Liesel, the protagonist of The Book Thief has the biggest.
 However, Max has the most impact on her because he is important to both Liesel and the story.
 He is one of her greatest friends, supports her love of books, writes a book for her, and helps her to write her own story.

 Why does death like Liesel?